» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Treatment

 Zymbal’s gland carcinomas are very invasive.
-This often makes tumor removal impossible, and the accompanying necrosis may not make debulking the tumor an option.
+This typically makes tumor removal impossible, and the accompanying necrosis does not, in most cases, make debulking the tumor an option.

-Provide pain medication if: rat exhibits signs of pain, lesion is in advanced stage, or if the rat is not physically able to tolerate surgery.
-A non-steroidal anti-inflammatory agent such as metacam, or a corticosteroid such as dexamethasone or prednisone may be included to help reduce inflammation and swelling of surrounding tissue.
+Provide pain medication when the rat exhibits signs of pain or lesion is in advanced stage.
+A nonsteroidal anti-inflammatory agent such as Banamine, Metacam or piroxicam, or a corticosteroid such as dexamethasone or prednisone may be included to help reduce inflammation and swelling of surrounding tissue.

 Medication to be given by mouth or injection will be based on the severity, or if the rat is able or willing to take meds by mouth.